-Figure 4.2 'Obaatanpa', Dwamena Appiah, 2010, Coconut fibre and dye 120 x 68 cm
+Figure 4.2 'Obaatanpa', Dwamena Appiah, 2010, Coconut fibre and dye 120 x 68 cm has poured, it can be used to fetch water again.
+It was upon this concept that the work was made, in remembrance of my mother's pot I broke some years ago.

-In the day to day activities of the Ghanaian, the pot is of much significance as it is used for fetching water from the stream, as a storage medium, for cooking food, it is broken to signify separation of the widow from the dead husband in the Akan culture.
+In the day to day activities of the Ghanaian, the pot is of much significance as it is used for fetching water from the stream, as a storage medium, for cooking food, for burying the dead (very old people in the yard of the house specifically at Bawku and its surroundings in the Upper East region), it is broken to signify separation of the widow from the dead husband in the Akan culture.

 The Akan proverb which gives hope to mankind, says; 'nsuo ahwie agu ma aka ahena'.
-This literally means that all is not lost since the pot had survived the accident, though the water in it has poured, it can be used to fetch water again.
-It was upon this concept that the work was made, in remembrance of my mother's pot I broke some years ago.
+This literally means that all is not lost since the pot had survived the accident, though the water in it